 But there's one small issue.
 You have never created your own booklet before.
 And yet you know you could with a nudge in the right direction to get you started.
 Well here's your nudge.
-Read on to gain an understanding into designing professional looking booklets, even though you're not a professional designer!
+Read on to gain for a non-designers guide to creating your own booklet!

 Why design a booklet?

 Let's be clear here from the outset that we are not talking about your full blown hardbacked novel type book.
 A booklet also imparts information but comes in a less pervasive format of 4 to 48 pages of no less than 130gsm paper and a 300gsm paper cover.
 They are smaller in size and are useful for speed reading, or extracting the information you need and they tend to be subject specific.

 Booklets come in many guises depending on the use or commercial setting, and are also referred to as brochures, prospectus or catalogues.
 They have several purposes:

 - To introduce a business sector, company, new product or service

 - To build awareness for a product or service offering a detailed explanation and eliminating any misconceptions or objections through persuasive content